-Winter enthusiasts don’t frequent Wyoming for its wide breadth of recreational options; they come to experience their most passionate pursuits at their veritable finest.
-Experienced skiers and snowboarders can challenge the laws of gravity at Jackson Hole, the nation’s #1 rated resort, while skiers and riders of all skill levels can enjoy plenty of powder – and shorter lines – at additional resorts around the state.
+Winter enthusiasts frequent Wyoming for its wide variety of recreational opportunities, warm hospitality and cozy accommodations.
+Skiers and snowboarders can challenge the laws of gravity Jackson Hole Mountain Resort, the nation’s number one rated resort, while skiers and riders of all skill levels can enjoy plenty of powder – and shorter lines – at additional resorts around the state.

-Of course, the charm of Wyoming winter lies in the freedom of open opportunity; whether your mindset is for fishing a frozen lake in the Sierra Madres, relaxing in a warm cabin, or experiencing Yellowstone in an entirely new light, the possibilities are as boundless as the imagination itself.
+Of course, the charm of Wyoming’s winters lies in the freedom of open opportunity; whether your dream winter getaway is fishing a frozen lake in the Sierra Madres, relaxing in a warm cabin, or experiencing Yellowstone in an entirely new light, the possibilities are as boundless as the imagination itself.